 - Relaxation techniques.
 Stress may trigger an attack of acute angle-closure glaucoma.
-If you're at risk of this condition, find healthy ways to cope with stress.
+Try to find healthy ways to cope with stress.
 Meditation and other techniques may help.

 - Marijuana.
-Research shows that marijuana lowers eye pressure in people with glaucoma, but only for three to four hours.
+Research shows that marijuana lowers eye pressure in people with glaucoma, but only for 3 to 4 hours.
 Other, standard treatments are more effective.
 The American Academy of Ophthalmology doesn't recommend marijuana for treating glaucoma.